arkency/posts/posts/2015-03-09-blogging-your-english-is-good-enough-but.md

 ---
-title: "Blogging: your English is good enough, but"
 created_at: 2015-03-09 15:21:13 +0100
 publish: true
 author: Andrzej Krzywda
 newsletter: blogging_book
 tags: [ 'blog', 'blogging']
 ---

+# Blogging: your English is good enough, but

 English may be one of the reasons you’re not blogging.
 Here are some tips to change this thinking.
 TLDR: You English is good enough, don’t worry.